LabibAhmedSiddique/algoritmic-trading-/README.md

 ## Overview

 The `StockTrader` class represents a simple trading strategy based on the concept of golden crosses and golden death cross in algorithmic trading technical analysis.
-It allows users to simulate buying and selling stocks using historical market data via analyzing the short term and long term moving average.
+It allows users to simulate buying and selling stocks using historical market data via analyzing the short term and long term moving average.The strategy is we will take a buying position on the first golden cross and when a reversel happens we sell all of them; if there is no reversal we sell it on the last day

 ## Attributes